Subjective Complexity Under Uncertainty: Characterizing understanding

+Conceptually, Proposition \ref{prop3.4} implies that complexity is a property of an act's partition.
 One way to interpret Proposition \ref{prop3.4} is as follows.
-Along any sequence of increasingly fine partitions, there is a last partition such that all acts with this partition have certain equivalents.
+Along any sequence of increasingly fine partitions, there is a last partition such that all acts with this partition have certainty equivalents.
 This alone is an interesting and potentially useful characterization of understanding.
+A representation based on \Cref{prop3.4} is presented in \Cref{sec:generalized_representation}.
 If we look only at acts with partitions ordered by refinement, then Proposition \ref{prop3.4} tells us all we need to know.
 In many applications, however, it will be helpful to have a bit more structure on the model of choice.
-This structure is delivered primarily by A3, with A4 playing more of a technical role.
-These assumptions imply that along any sequence of refined partitions, the last partitions with the ``certain equivalent property'' have the same number of non-null elements.\footnote{The extension from Proposition \ref{prop3.4} to Theorem \ref{thm:simplicity_char} is non-trivial.
-It is not the case that Theorem \ref{thm:simplicity_char} would follow immediately if ``there exists'' was replaced with ``for any'' in axioms A1-A3.}
+This structure is delivered by part 2 of the Simplicity Conditions.
+Say that an event $E$ is \textit{non-null} if there exist $c^1,c^2,c^3 \in F_c$ such that $c^2_Ec^1 \succ c^3_Ec^1$, and \textit{null} otherwise (the empty set is null, by reflexivity of $\succsim$).\footnote{As we will see, we will be able to identify a probability $P$ which the DM uses to evaluate well-understood acts, and null events will be zero measure events under $P$.}